Hi there! My name is Andri and I have been happily living in Macau since November 2017.

 I have classical and contemporary training in Vocals and had my own business giving singing and guitar lessons to children from the ages of 7 till adulthood for 9 years.
 I really loved teaching so much and love seeing how students develop as musicians and individuals as the years went by.
 Having to give up my studio was a really hard part of the move to Macau.

 I studied Psychology at UNISA and finished my degree and honors degree there.
-I am planning to complete my Masters in Psychology during the next couple of years that we will be living in Macau.
+I have been accepted into the Maters of Counselling and Psychotherapy at USJ in Macau and will be starting in September 2018.

 I visited Macau with my husband in February 2017 to see how the island looks and get a feel for the city for our potential new home.
 Coming from South Africa, I did not know what to expect from Macau.
 I was pleasantly surprised by the city.
 To get to Macau, it is a 12 and a half hour plane ride from South Africa to Hong Kong, and 70 minute ferry ride from Hong Kong to Macau.
 It’s a really long journey, but once your there it is really exciting but very different to South Africa.

 Join me in my journey and adventures in Macau.